The Shady Side Of Kamala Harris

 During Kamala Harris' failed bid for the Democratic nomination in 2019, in which her much-hyped campaign collapsed before the first caucus, she offered up an ambitious "blueprint to overhaul the criminal justice system,” according to Politico.
 Her sweeping plan called to end federal mandatory minimum prison sentences, do away with both the death penalty and solitary confinement, and for "phasing out for-profit prisons and cash bail."

 But Harris' top-of-the-ticket campaign may have imploded, in part, due to her own previous stances on criminal justice.
-According to The Week, Harris "sometimes" embraced her tough-on-crime record, but perhaps in light of the ascendant Black Lives Matter movement, with its "defund the police" refrain, the former top cop, "seemed ashamed of her own tough record as DA and AG, preferring not to talk about it or to talk around her reputation for harshness."
+As noted by The Week, Harris "sometimes" embraced her tough-on-crime record, but perhaps in light of the ascendant Black Lives Matter movement, with its "defund the police" refrain, the former top cop, "seemed ashamed of her own tough record as DA and AG, preferring not to talk about it or to talk around her reputation for harshness."

-Part of the criminal justice system Harris and activists now want changed is one that imprisons minorities at a disproportionate rate for minor drug offenses, according to Human Rights Watch.
+Part of the criminal justice system Harris and activists wanted changed is one that imprisons minorities at a disproportionate rate for minor drug offenses.
 But as attorney general of California, "Harris oversaw 1,900 convictions for pot offenses," according to Mercury News.
 She also "fought to keep people in prison even after they were proved innocent," according to Vox, and further defended California's death penalty all while refusing to look into "certain police shootings."
-This past "haunts" Harris, at least politically, according to the Los Angeles Times.
-After all, no one put her in prison for dabbling with marijuana.
+This past followed Harris politically; After all, no one put her in prison for dabbling with marijuana.

 An innocent man stayed behind bars because of Kamala Harris

 In 1998, a fight broke out in a parking lot in California's San Fernando Valley.
 Cops thought they saw a man, Daniel Larsen, ditch a knife under a car.
-Larsen protested his innocence, but also had two serious prior felonies, and under California's harsh three-strikes policy, was sentenced to 28 years to life, according to The Atlantic.
+Larsen protested his innocence, but also had two serious prior felonies, and under California's harsh three-strikes policy, was sentenced to 28 years to life.

 The Innocence Project eventually took up Larsen's case.
 Turns out Larsen's trial lawyer bungled it badly; his most egregious error being that he never had the knife processed for fingerprints.
 Sworn testimony from a retired cop also later showed Larsen never had the knife — another man did, William Hewitt.
 Hewitt felt so badly someone else was blamed for his crime he sold his motorcycle to pay for Larsen's bail.
 Larsen's attorney was later disbarred for his incompetence and a judge ordered the state to retry Larsen or let him go.

 Harris could've done just that.
 Instead, her office fought to keep Larsen locked up — on technical grounds — because he hadn't filed his petition quickly enough.
 Larsen spent two more years in prison, battling Harris' office.
 Harris' team eventually lost its bid to keep this innocent man behind bars, via appeals court, but that didn't stop her from blocking all financial compensation due to Larsen for the wrongful conviction.
-In 2019, Larsen, who spent over a decade in prison for a crime he didn't commit, never saw a dime, and, "now lives in a small garage and relies on welfare payments."
+In 2019, Larsen, who spent over a decade in prison for a crime he didn't commit, never saw a dime.

 Kamala Harris got parents jailed for their kids skipping school